-Elements of remote_desktop gateway Type Description If selection is set to local_user database, value contains a JSON object with the domain and local_user database keys. domain string Available only if selection is set to local_user_database. local user database string Available only if selection is set to local_user_database.
+value JSON object Set to null if selection is set to active_directory.
+If selection is set to local_user database, value contains a JSON object with the domain and local user_database keys. domain string Available only if selection is set to local_user_database. local user database string Available only if selection is set to local_user_database.
 Contains the reference ID of a Local User Database that SPS will use to authenticate the clients.